 The Scripps Ph.D. program is a research-based doctoral program and has been the main focus of education at Scripps since its inception.
 Ph.D. students are guaranteed five years of funding and typical receive their degrees after five or six years.

 The Scripps M.S. program is a relatively new program designed as a terminal degree.
-M.S. students are self-funded and typically receive their degrees in either one year (via comprehensive exam) or two years (via M.S. thesis).
+M.S. students are self-funded and earn their degrees through either a one-year program with comprehensive exam, or a two-year program with a research thesis.

 How many applicants do you accept to the program each year?

-We usually accept between 60 and 80 applicants each year out of a pool of 350 to 500.
+We usually accept between 60 and 80 PhD applicants each year, out of a pool of 350 to 400.

 Scripps Institution of Oceanography has three major codes.
 How do I figure out which one I should choose on the application?

 The 3 major codes represent how the degree will read if you are admitted and complete the program.
 You may choose SI76 (Earth Sciences), SI77 (Marine Biology), or SI78 (Oceanography).
 You'll also need to choose an academic program.
 You may choose up to two: Climate-Ocean-Atmosphere Program (COAP); Geosciences of the Earth, Oceans, and Planets (GEO); and the Ocean Biosciences Program (OBP).